-Events of third-party application vulnerability exploits
+Events of third-party application vulnerability exploit

 Here’s a primer on a few recent third-party application vulnerability exploits: –